Charles Dietz examines the work of Mihaly Csikszentmihalyi and its implications

 Flow and the cultivation of talent

 In the late 1980s Csikszentmihalyi and several colleagues undertook a longitudinal survey of over 200 talented teenagers to discover why some are able to develop their talents while others give up.
 One of their principal findings, published in Talented Teens – The Roots of Success and Failure was that ‘flow was the strongest predictor of subjective engagement and how far the student progressed in the school’s curriculum in his or her talent’.
+The authors suggest three ‘promising steps for promoting optimal experience in the classroom’:

 1. The most influential teachers were found to be those who always continue to nurture their interest in their subjects and do not take their ability to convey that enthusiasm for granted.
 Learning was found to flourish where the cultivation of passionate interest was a primary educational goal.

 2. Attention should be paid to ‘conditions that enhance the experience of maximum rewards’.
-Everything should be done to minimise the impact of rules, exams and procedures and to focus on the inherent satisfaction of learning.
+Everything should be done to minimize the impact of rules, exams and procedures and to focus on the inherent satisfaction of learning.

 (In a more recent interview, Csikszentmihalyi has stated that although it makes some sense to work on students’ weaknesses, it makes even more sense to work on their strengths, ‘Because once someone has developed strengths, then everything else becomes easier.’)